haidog-yaqub/Clinical-HybridFusion/README.md

-## Offical Implementation of Clinical Hybrid Fusion
+## The Pytorch Implementation of Clinical Hybrid Fusion